 Most would agree that the two signature holes would consist of the excellent 13th, a 227-yard par 3 over water, and the 2nd hole which is a great par 5 measuring 557 yards that requires a third shot over water with no room to miss right.

 The Resort of Bryn Meadows has received excellent accolades over the years.
-It has over recent years been nominated for Wales club of the year as well as achieving the Golf Union of Wales Centre of Excellence in 2016.
+Over recent years, it has been nominated for Wales club of the year as well as achieving the Golf Union of Wales Centre of Excellence in 2016.

 The clubhouse and bar areas too have not gone unnoticed and have also won prestigious awards.

-Bryn Meadows is just outstanding for golf societies and with excellent value golf breaks with one night, Dinner bed and breakfast deals from only £109.00 undoubtedly one to consider when planning a Wales golf holiday.
+Bryn Meadows is just outstanding for golf societies.
+With excellent value golf breaks with one night, Dinner bed and breakfast deals from only £109.00 undoubtedly one to consider when planning a Wales golf holiday.